Maintenance of Credentials (MOC)

 - Item judges for Part I and Part II Diplomate examination.

-- Undergraduate instructor in orthopedic and neuromusculoskeletal related classes.
+- Undergraduate instructor in non-surgical orthopedic and neuromusculoskeletal related classes.

-- Working minimum of 10 hours per week as a clinician in an CCE approved chiropractic teaching clinic mentoring students.
+- Working a minimum of 10 hours per week as a clinician in a CCE approved chiropractic teaching clinic mentoring students.

 - Speaker/Lecture at orthopedic and neuromusculoskeletal related conference or symposia (2- hour lecture minimum).

-- Journal Editors and Editorial Board members of the Journal of the Academy of Chiropractic Orthopedists that review articles and write follow-up information on these articles for publication.
+- Journal Editors and Editorial Board members of the Journal of the International Academy of Neuromusculoskeletal Medicine that review articles and write follow-up information on these articles for publication.

 - Part IV examiner NBCE, 6 hours per annum

 - Participating member of a clinical research team.